neuralnishan/neuralnishan.github.io/_pages/about.md

 ---
 **Alerts for Visitors!**
 Some of my personal information was recently breached by hackers (Malware: Dark Crystal RAT and Russian Password Stealer) on the dark web.
-He exposed my usernames, emails, and passwords but I've changed moat of my passwords and added 2FA for most of accounts.
+He exposed my usernames, emails, and passwords but I've changed most of my passwords and added 2FA for most of accounts.
 For those who are in contact with me on a professional network, if you find any suspicious things about me, just let me know through my email.
 {: .notice}

 ---